 Start by reviewing a school’s mission statement.
 This can clue you in on how much emphasis the school puts on the academic, social and spiritual aspects of college.
 These colleges not only strive towards the intellectual and academic development of the students but also spiritual development as well.

-While searching for colleges, when you discover a college which is religiously affiliated, are you disinterested or even more excited to send in your application?
+While searching for colleges, when you discover a college that is religiously affiliated, are you disinterested or even more excited to send in your application?
 Well, to be honest, the differences among the colleges may not be as significant as you think, so if you want to apply to those colleges which are religiously affiliated, you can find them below.

 What are Religiously Affiliated Colleges?

 Religious affiliation is a self–identified association of an institution with a religion, denomination, church or faith.
 Throughout the years, a portion of these schools changed their dedication towards specific religions or even totally lost it.
-There is as yet a considerable lot of them that keep their affiliation on high level.
+There is as yet a considerable lot of them that keep their affiliation on a high level.

 At present, there are around 1000 religiously-affiliated institutions represented, mostly small liberal arts colleges offering bachelor programs in a variety of fields of study.
 There are a few major research universities too.